paul-duvall/100-days-of-code/log-r3.md

 #### Project:
 * Portfolio - resolved layout issues of projects section.
 Adjusted background height of skills section and added in box-shadow on various elements using a Sass mixin
+* Portfolio - added html for footer section, started to add css

 #### Thoughts:
 Thoughts here